 - to own up to your part in disputes

-- be responsible for their own stuff at all times
+- be responsible for their own possessions at all times

 - be a positive role model

 - get involved, have fun, help us to improve what we offer

 - to accept everyone by not to discriminate against others on the basis of age, disability, gender, race, religion and sexual orientation.